mihle3124/Tourism_Project/README.md

 ## Overview

-An exploration of New York City short term rentals and prospects for real investing on behalf of interested
+An exploration of New York City short term rentals and prospects for real estate investing on behalf of interested
 Hoteliers.

-Three Questions are addressed:
+&nbsp; Three Questions are addressed:

-&nbsp; Has New York City rental housing recovered from Covid?
+&nbsp; &nbsp; Has New York City rental housing recovered from Covid?

-&nbsp; How will the recent NYC ban on short term rentals affect the availability of short term rentals?
+&nbsp; &nbsp; How will the recent NYC ban on short term rentals affect the availability of short term rentals?

-&nbsp; Where should a prospective Hotelier invest to best take advantage of a drop in short term rentals?
+&nbsp; &nbsp; Where should a prospective Hotelier invest to best take advantage of a drop in short term rentals?

 ## Background

-### The NYC Ban
+### &nbsp; The NYC Ban

-On September 5th 2023, New York began enforcing a ban on short-term rentals.
+&nbsp; On September 5th 2023, New York began enforcing a ban on short-term rentals.
 Stays that are less than 30 days.

-In order to legally comply and operate, hosts who wish to have short term rentals must:
+&nbsp; In order to legally comply and operate, hosts who wish to have short term rentals must:
-- Register with the city
+&nbsp; - Register with the city
-- Display a valid registration on their listing.
+&nbsp; - Display a valid registration on their listing.
-- Host must share their data with the city
+&nbsp; - Host must share their data with the city
-&nbsp; - Host Info: Name, Address, Phone Number, Email, Profile ID, Profile URL, Total Amount the platform transmitted
+&nbsp; &nbsp; - Host Info: Name, Address, Phone Number, Email, Profile ID, Profile URL, Total Amount the platform transmitted
-&nbsp; to host, account name.
+&nbsp; &nbsp; to host, account name.
-&nbsp; - For the listing: Address, Listing Name, ID number, URL, Type of place, total number of nights booked.
+&nbsp; &nbsp; - For the listing: Address, Listing Name, ID number, URL, Type of place, total number of nights booked.
-- Hotels must also comply.
+&nbsp; - Hotels must also comply.
-- No more than two paying guests at a time
+&nbsp; - No more than two paying guests at a time
-- Guest must have free and unobstructed access to all rooms and exits.
+&nbsp; - Guest must have free and unobstructed access to all rooms and exits.
-- Internal doors cannot have key locks that allow guests to leave and lock their room behind them.
+&nbsp; - Internal doors cannot have key locks that allow guests to leave and lock their room behind them.

-### Covid
+### &nbsp; Covid

-The effects of the Covid Pandemic for New York rental real estate is assumed to have first taken place in 2020.
+&nbsp; The effects of the Covid Pandemic for New York rental real estate is assumed to have first taken place in 2020.

 ## Data